r4pi/r4pi.org/content/using_r.md

 See how the prompt is now stuck on the end of the output?
 This isn't a problem, it just looks messy and makes it harder to see where you are.

-Lastly (for now!), we're going to run a couple of R's built-in demos.
+Lastly (for now!), you can run a couple of R's built-in demos.

 Try this one first: